Mathias From

-Mathias From Frederikshavn (born 16 December 1997) is a Danish professional ice hockey forward currently an unrestricted free agent.
-He most recently played for Herning Blue Fox in the Danish Metal Ligaen.
-From was selected by the Chicago Blackhawks in the fifth round, 143rd overall, in the 2016 NHL Entry Draft.
+Mathias From Frederikshavn (born 16 December 1997) is a Danish professional ice hockey player who is a forward for EC KAC of the ICE Hockey League (ICEHL).
+From was selected by the Chicago Blackhawks in the fifth round, 143rd overall, in the 2016 NHL entry draft.

 Playing career

 From originally played as a youth in his native Denmark with Frederikshavn IK of the Danish Division 1 before joining Swedish club, Rögle BK, to continue his development as a junior.

 He played three seasons in the Swedish Hockey League for Rögle BK before leaving the club and playing in the Swedish second tier league, the HockeyAllsvenskan with AIK IF and Modo Hockey.

 On 9 April 2020, From opted to continue his European career by leaving Sweden and agreeing to a one-year contract with German club, Düsseldorfer EG of the DEL.

 Following the conclusion of his contract in Germany, From opted to return to the Swedish Allsvenskan, agreeing to a two-year contract with Västerås IK on 1 June 2021.